Taliban Cabinet choices could hamper recognition by West

 Afghanistan faces the collapse of basic services and food and other aid is about to run out, the United Nations said on Tuesday.

-The three “Taliban Five” members in the cabinet were Head of Intelligence Abdul Haq Wasiq, Borders and Tribal Affairs Minister Noorullah Noori and Culture Minister Khairullah Khairkhwa.
+The three "Taliban Five" members in the Cabinet were Head of Intelligence Abdul Haq Wasiq, Borders and Tribal Affairs Minister Noorullah Noori and Culture Minister Khairullah Khairkhwa.

 The rising stature of the Haqqanis, whose fighters were at the forefront when the Taliban captured Kabul last month, was also a matter of concern, some analysts said.